Chart Color Schemes

 Deakin displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Deakin, as per the latest Census, consisted of 68.0% houses and 32.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, the Australian Capital Territory had 40.7% houses and 59.3% other dwellings.
-Home ownership in Deakin was at 46.1%, with mortgaged dwellings at 31.2% and rented ones at 22.8%.
-The median monthly mortgage repayment in the area was $3,180, higher than the Australian Capital Territory average of $2,275.
-The median weekly rent figure was recorded at $560, compared to the Australian Capital Territory's $500.
-Nationally, Deakin's median monthly mortgage repayments were significantly higher at $3,180 compared to the Australian average of $1,863, while median weekly rents were substantially above the national figure of $375.
+Dwelling structure in Deakin, as evaluated at the 2016 Census, comprised 68.0% houses and 32.0% other dwellings.
+In comparison, Australian Capital Territory had 40.7% houses and 59.3% other dwellings.
+Home ownership in Deakin was 46.1%, with mortgaged dwellings at 31.2% and rented dwellings at 22.8%.
+The median monthly mortgage repayment in Deakin was $3,180, higher than the Australian Capital Territory average of $2,275.
+Median weekly rent in Deakin was $560, compared to $500 in Australian Capital Territory.
+Nationally, Deakin's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing